21 Stocking Stuffers for Kids That You Probably Haven't Thought of Already

 14. Alex Craft Rock Pets (Ages 8+)

-When you’ve exhausted all other craft ideas (2020 was the year for arts and crafts), this sweet gift will get your kid’s creative juices flowing once again.
+When you’ve exhausted all other craft ideas, this sweet gift will get your kid’s creative juices flowing once again.
 Available in different animals (a frog, butterfly, fox, owl and turtle), this set comes with a paintbrush and six different colors.
 Bring on the rainy days, you’ve got this.

 15. Crazy Aaron’s Thinking Putty (Ages 8+)